 In 1864, Renoir’s painting “La Esmeralda” was accepted by the Salon and the following year, his portrait of William Sisley was also accepted.
 From 1870-71 Renoir served in the Franco-Prussian war in the Tenth Cavalry Regiment.

-After 1902, Renoir’s health declined and from 1912 he was confined by rheumatism to a wheelchair.
-In 1907, he moved to the warmer climate of Cagnes-sur-Mer, close to the Mediterranean coast where he lived until his death.
+After 1902, Renoir’s health declined and in 1907, he moved to the warmer climate of Cagnes-sur-Mer, close to the Mediterranean coast.
+From 1912 on he was confined by rheumatism to a wheelchair.
 He continued to paint and also tried sculpting in the last years of his life.
 To facilitate painting his larger works, Renoir used a moving canvas or picture roll to aid with his limited mobility.